Marisa MICHELSON

 Professional Bio

-In addition to being a sought-after somatic singing teacher, Marisa is an award-winning composer of music-theatre, experimental musicals, oratorio and choral works, and was the founding director of the psychedelic singing ensemble Constellation Chor | an immersion in voice, movement, and spirit.
+MARISA MICHELSON is a singer, improviser, and award-winning composer of music-theatre, Musicals, oratorio and choral works, and was the founding director of the psychedelic singing ensemble Constellation Chor | an immersion in voice, movement, and spirit.
+She is also an active somatic voice and embodiment practitioner with many students on Broadway and pursuing other careers in the healing arts.

 Thanks to an ongoing residency at the historic Judson Memorial Church, Constellation Chor researched, rehearsed and performed in New York City and internationally for a decade.
 They made their Lincoln Center debut in 2018 premiering Ash Fure’s Filament with the New York Philharmonic conducted by Jaap van Zweden.
-The Chor has collaborated with such artists as William Brittelle, Claire Chase, Miriam Parker, Sarah Hennies, Paola Prestini, Maria Popova, and with organizations such as Heartbeat Opera, Harvard Art Lab, Spectrum and Pioneer Works.
-Most recently they recorded their first EP at Studio 9, Porches at Mass Moca.

 Marisa has also written choral pieces, including an oratorio (with Royce Vavrek) for five choirs and chamber orchestra, entitled Naamah’s Ark, a retelling of the story of “Noah’s Ark” from his wife’s point of view.
 This oratorio has been produced four times, including in NYC starring Victoria Clark, and also in Salt Lake City as part of the National Opera Association’s Sacred in Opera initiative.

 Marisa has written a number of short musicals including one with librettist Mark Campbell entitled The Other Room (Barrow Group Theatre, Inner Voices) which starred Phoebe Strole as Lena, a woman reflecting on her profound love for her friend Steve during the AIDS crisis in NYC in the 1990s.
 The Other Room was subsequently produced by Studios of Key West and Arbeit Opera Theater and is currently available for licensing.
+The album starring Molly Ranson in the title role will be released in 2025.

 As a singer, in addition to performing her own work, Marisa performed with Meredith Monk at BAM, and spent much of her early twenties originating roles in new experimental operas and musicals in NYC, such as Ophelia in Opera in Blue by Sergei Dreznin.